grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [ ] They listen in silence, pushing down their own fear.
 But that can't prevent small tears from welling up in Percy's eyes.
 	* [ ] Watching the battery gauges --- how long can they go before they are forced to the surface?

+* [ ] This is where they should implement the Gnat being noisy technique to try to distract their pusuers

 ### --- (hiding in the depths, escape under the deep scattering layer)